Tax-Free Childcare: Who is an eligible person?

 Further guidance on determining partner status

-The definition of a ‘partner’ for TFC is the same as that used for Universal Credit.
+The definition of a ‘partner’ for TFC is the same as that used for Universal Credit (but is slightly different to the rules that used to apply to tax credit claims).
 See HMRC’s TFC manual.
 The following guidance will be helpful on establishing if two people are living together as a married couple:

 Universal Credit - ADM Chapter E4